kudukacar/apprentice_blog/content/blog/single-responsibility-makes-change-more-palatable.md

 end
 ```

 SRP states a class does the smallest possible useful thing, and everything in a class relates to its central purpose.
 SRP doesn’t require a class to do one very narrow thing, or change for only a single reason.
+Instead, SRP requires a cohesive class.
 Although simple in concept, the components of a class’ central purpose is subjective.
 Hidden responsibilities become more obvious as the application grows, and you duplicate responsibilities, and associated code in other classes.
 For example, in Tic-Tac-Toe, I used a parse_input method within the Player class to parse the user’s board selection.
 As the application grew, I garnered user input regarding game play options.
 Again, I needed a parse_input method.
 I realized this responsibility was hiding among other responsibilities when I duplicated the code.
 I separated the parse input method into a class of its own, and inserted this class as needed.
 As Sandi Metz states, easy to change applications consist of easy to reuse classes.
 Reusable classes are pluggable units of well-defined behavior with few entanglements.
 An easy to change application is like a box of building blocks.
 Select the pieces you need, and assemble them in unanticipated ways.

 The ParseInput class with no entanglements and well-defined behavior: